-As you read this, there are billions of social conversations taking place online.
-New content is continually being published on news media, blogs, and social networks, and some of that information is related to subjects that matter to you.
+At any given point in time, there are billions of social interactions happening online.
+New content is continually being published on websites, social streams, and news media, and some of that information is related to subjects that matter to you.

-Wouldn’t it be great if there was a simple and easy way to know what is new in your industry or niche that could save you time doing research?
+Wouldn’t it be great if there was a free, simple and easy way to access information about what is going on in your niche or industry that could save you a massive amount of time doing research?
 Well, there is.
 It’s called …

 Google Alerts